bugsnag/bugsnag-dsym-upload/README.md

 Common options:

-* `api_key`: The API Key associated with the project.
+* `api_key`: The API key associated with the project.
 Informs Bugsnag which project this dSYM should be applied to.
 * `dsym_path`: A path or array of paths for directories containing \*.dSYM files or a single \*.zip file to upload.
 If unspecified, the default behavior is to